brumar/onionizer/README.md

 ## Support For Context Managers

-context managers are de facto supported by onionizer.
+Context managers are supported by onionizer.

 ```python
 import onionizer